isaac3102/testrepo/readme.md

 # Group 46 – Chat Application
 Chat application written in Python using socket programming.
+> this README covers Program Features, Program Usage, Command Usage and Group Member Details
 ## Features
 Our chat application features:
--	Unique usernames
--	Multiple user connectivity
+-	Multiple User Connectivity
+-	Unique Usernames
--	Global chat across all users
+-	Global Chat across All Users
--	Private messaging between users
+-	Private Messaging between Users
+-	Private Groups
--	Breakout rooms
+-	Group Management
+-	User Chat History
+-	Group Administrator Roles

 ## Usage
- 1. Execute`server. py`in the background.
+ 1. Execute`server.py`in the background.
- 2. Clients will execute`client. py`in command prompt to begin connection to the chat server.
+ 2. Clients will execute`client.py`in command prompt to begin connection to the chat server.
  3. Client will be prompted to enter a username and once successful, they will be able to access the chat server.
+ 4. Client can open multiple command prompts to simulate multiple users

 ### General Commands
 This section lists general commands for base chat features.